garysoed/protoboard/styleguide.md

 are multiple positive cases, do the negative cases of the first case before proceeded to the next one.
 - The it line should be one line.
 It is not restricted to 100 cols long.
+- Empty line between the describes
+- No empty line between the its
+- Constant names should not refer to the constant variable.